pixelpost/pixelpost/ReadMe.txt

 Please read the file "upgrade.html" in the directory /doc

-Please note that PixelPost now does not use anymore CSS-classes with "_", so check your templates and change "_" to "-" more information on that is found in the upgrade.html
+Please note that Pixelpost now does not use anymore CSS-classes with "_", so check your templates and change "_" to "-" more information on that is found in the upgrade.html

-Please note as well that PixelPost is fully UTF-compliant, so you might change your CSS-codepage-meta information as well.
+Please note as well that Pixelpost is fully UTF-compliant, so you might change your CSS-codepage-meta information as well.
 More information on that is found in the upgrade.html